perymimon/portfolio/admin/collections/_posts/2025-04-06-zitch-of-light.md

       animation: rotate-in 1s ease-in 10;
   }
 ---
-Lately I wanted certain cards to stand out—with a Zitch of glowing light circling the border🌀.
+[Lately][1] I wanted certain cards to stand out—with a Zitch of glowing light circling the border🌀.
 The can be on hover or when user scroll the page depend if it mobile or desktop (portrait or landscape mode).\
 \
 I considered two approaches: